-- Exposure: the fact of a person or information being brought to someone's attention.
-(Attention: the act of directing the mind to listen, see, or understand; notice.)
+- Attention: the act of directing the mind to listen, see, or understand; notice.

-- Visibility: the degree to which a person or information is recognizable AND generates interest.
-(Interest: the feeling of wanting to give your attention to something or of wanting to be involved with and discover more about something.)
+- Interest: the feeling of wanting to give your attention to something or of wanting to be involved with and to discover more about something.

+Interest, however, is not that easy.
 What makes people want to be involved with or learn more about something?
-You will need to educate and/or entertain them.
-And doing this requires you to understand their worldview: how they think, feel, and behave.
+You will most likely need to entertain and/or educate them, and to this well you got to know how your audience thinks, feels, and behaves.

-Am I (and my work) relevant enough for them to be interested in?
+- Am I (and my work) valuable enough for people to be interested in?